-This reconstructed platform depth can then be used to improve the EPA-PD model to give better estimates of flake size.
-The main aspect of size that Dibble et al. have focused on is weight, and so we model flake weight as a function of EPA, platform depth and the interaction of the two (see Figure 11).
-The cube root of weight is used to correct for the different dimensions in the model.
-Next, we use this same model to predict flake weight in the beveled flakes using the platform depth as originally measured on these beveled flakes.
-In this case, the predicted flake weights are much too low (see Figure 11).
-Finally, we use the modeled platform depth, as calculated above, to predict flake weight again using the non-beveled flake model.
+This reconstructed theoretical platform depth can then be used to improve the EPA-PD model to give better estimates of flake size.
+The main aspect of size that Dibble and colleagues have focused on for the beveled flakes is weight (Leader et al. 2017), and so we model flake weight as a function of EPA, platform depth and the interaction of the two (see Figure 11).
+The cube root of weight is used to correct for the difference between the scales of variance of the different dimensions in the model.
+Next, we use this same model to predict flake weight in the beveled flakes using the platform depth as measured on these beveled flakes.
+In this case, the modeled flake weights are much too low (see Figure 11).
+Finally, we use the theoretical platform depths of these flakes, as reconstructed above, to predict their weight.
 In this case, the flake weights plot in among the rest of the non-beveled flakes (see Figure 11).
-Thus the beveled flakes are the correct size when we think of PD in the EPA-PD model not as a measure of platform depth but rather as a measure of how far into the core the flake is struck, which then determines the flake width via the platform surface interior angle and the platform shape.
-Beveling does not change the expected size of these flakes when flake formation is viewed this way.
+Thus the beveled flakes are of the correct size according to the EPA-PD model when we think of PD in this model not as a measure of the observable platform depth but rather as a measure of the theoretical platform depth.
+This then determines the flake width via the PSIA and the platform width..
+From this perspective, beveling is primarily a feature of platform morphology, whose variability alters the relationship between platform depth and platform width (Figure xx).
+Beveling, at least to the intensity of trimming as done in Dibble glass cores, can then be used to manipulate this relationship, that is, to change the morphology of the platform (flatten it and make it wider) while keeping the size of the flake more-or-less the same.

 Platform depth to platform width including beveled flakes (left).
-Estimated points are the beveled flakes with recalculated platform depths based on the average PSIA and their actual platform width.
+Estimated points are the beveled flakes with reconstructed theoretical platform depths based on the average PSIA and their actual platform width.
 To the right, the actual flake weight is compared to the predicted flake weight based on an EPA-PD model for non-beveled flakes.
-The predicted weight using the actual (w/o PSIA) and the modeled (with PSIA) platform depths for the beveled flakes are then plotted as well.
+The predicted weight using the actual (w/o PSIA) and the reconstructed (with PSIA) platform depths for the beveled flakes are then plotted as well.